nccgroup/hashcrack/README.md

 NVIDIA drivers here: http://www.nvidia.co.uk/Download/index.aspx?lang=en-uk

 alt email: jamie@blacktraffic.co.uk if you need support

+I'm not sure if anyone at NCC will be looking after this, but I'll be doing active dev in this branch in future: https://github.com/jamieriden/hashcrack

 # python version